AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from ECS instances to OSS/Create a migration job.md

     **Note:** For more information about the status of a data address after you create it, see [Data address status](#).

-4. You are required to apply for whitelist permissions because this feature is in the beta testing phase.
+4. You must apply for whitelist permissions because this feature is still in the beta testing phase.
 Click **Application**.
 5. Enter the required information and submit the beta testing application for migration.
 After the application has been approved, you will receive an SMS notification.

 ## Step 2: Create a destination data address {#section_jzz_pjj_yfb .section}